Is it possible to fully know anyone? Even those we love the most? What tips someone over the edge to commit a crime?

 A thought provoking book that delves into the darker side of life.
 If you have never read a Stephen King book before, I would perhaps suggest you do not start with this, as it is one of the darkest books of his I have read, but die hard King fans should really enjoy it.

 ‘Fair Extension’ is the shortest of the stories, but doesn’t feel like it, as so much is packed in.
-It’s about a terminally ill guy who makes a deal to save himself – and it looks at the ramifications of that.
+It’s about a terminally ill guy called Dave Streeter who lives in Derry, Maine (OMG!
+The town of IT) makes a deal with Elvid (a kiosk owner) to save himself – and it looks at the ramifications of that.
 It’s very nasty indeed, but it’s so much fun!!

 I love Stephen King.
 I actually think I want to marry him.
 He has a God-given gift.
 He’s a pure storyteller, and that is very rare in this day and age.
 To be able to get inside people’s heads, to create a psychology, to make you interested in the story, to be utterly gripped – that is so powerful.
 And the other amazing thing – these stories are so simple.
 They’re almost obvious.
 They make you think ‘why didn’t I come up with that?’.